Export UV mapped & textured meshes from gmax as OBJ formatted models

 Pasting cut (or copied) Listener text into an open *.tat file

-Saving the new document as *.obj to create the OBJ model ^
+Save new document as *.obj ^

 Once all the text has been pasted into the new text document it's then a simply matter of saving the file with the appropriate file extension; as the OBJ format is text based nothing further or 'special' needs to be done to the file in terms of compiling or processing it other than what is copied from the Listener window.